pat357/My-Charging-Controller/README.md

 ### Introduction

-* ##### Control when to enable / disable charging on your device
+* ##### Control when to enable / disable charging your device
-* ##### Contains most of basic things for extending battery life
+* ##### Contains most basic things for extending battery life

 ### Usage

-* You should use a terminal for the purpose, see 'Development settings' if using a custom ROM
+* You should use a terminal for interacting with the mcc, for a custom ROM, see 'Development settings'
-* mcc will check every input for errors, no worries
+* mcc checks every input for any little error, so don't worry
-* A root shell is not needed, but better if have so
+* Having a root shell is not necessary, but still recommended
-* From Terminal, run 'mcc [ ARG_1 ] [ ARG_2 ] ....'
+* From a terminal, run 'mcc ARGS...', ARGS are detailed below

 ### Options